top of page

 Extraction Guides -

 In 1981, The Church of Jesus Christ of Latter-day Saints produced some manuals to help with the program that preceded our modern-day indexing program.
-Many of these manuals are accessible on the FamilySearch Wiki for free.
+Many of these manuals are free and accessible on the FamilySearch Wiki.

-Within the guides, such as this Spanish Record’s guide, you will find tips, examples, and practice exercises to understand some of the core records you will find in genealogy research.
+Guides, such as this Spanish Record’s guide, provide tips, examples, and practice exercises to understand some of the core records you will find in genealogy research.

-Thanks to the specific examples and typical keywords in these documents, I have become very proficient at reading Spanish Catholic Church baptismal records.
+Thanks to these documents' specific examples and typical keywords, I have become very proficient at reading Spanish Catholic Church baptismal records.

 Create Document Templates